LouiseMcMahon/AWSBackupApp/README.md

 By passing `-v` or `--verbose` the app will pass all messages to the console.
 Alternatively `-a` or `--quiet` will make it pass nothing these arguments do not affect the log files which will always be written.

 `--apikey` and `--secretkey` can be used to pass your AWS api credentials if none are passed aws configure credentials will be used and if specific creditals are set in the config file for folders they will always be used.
-If you are running for EC2 IAM roles can be used.
+ If you are running on EC2 IAM roles can be used as normall.

 ### Backing Up
 The above optional arguments relate to all commands and should be passed first then the command `upload` ie `-v --config "path to config file" upload -o`.